RotorHazard/RotorHazard/resources/6_Node_BPill_PCB/README.md

 To fit all parts to the board will cost approximately £133 (~184.40 USD)

-Note: The above costs include the raspberry pi 3 + SD card, it may be possible to find the parts cheaper from other suppliers
+Note: The above costs includes the raspberry pi 3b + SD card.
+Mouser & Banggood were used in the above costings, parts may be cheaper from other suppliers

 ## Bill of Materials (BOM)
 The PDF version of the BOM can be found [here](RotorHazard_6_Node_Timer_BOM_V1.0.pdf), the PDF version contains more information and suggested parts / suppliers